rohitt99/tg-ytdlp-bot/README.md

 - `/usr/bin/find /CHANGE/ME/TO/REAL/PATH/TO/tg-ytdlp-bot/users -type f` – Searches for all files under the users directory.
 - `! -name "cookie.txt" ! -name "logs.txt"` – Excludes `cookie.txt` and `logs.txt` files from deletion.
 - `-delete` – Deletes the files found.

 ---

-## TODO

-- ~~Add a custom formatter selector for downloads.~~
-- ~~Enhance MP3 support.~~
-- Add Google Drive support to store files.

----

-Below is an example section for your GitHub README.md that explains how to set up Firebase for your Telegram bot, including creating a Firebase project, setting up a Realtime Database with authentication, and creating a user.

----